 Project Management Training for PMP Exam Prep

-Another reason why project management training is so important is that our demographics are also constantly changing.
-When I first attended project management in 2010; comparatively little attention was given to cross-cultural issues, global teams, and the importance of having a happy and satisfied team.
+Another reason why project management training is so necessary is that our demographics are also constantly changing.
+When I first attended project management in 2010, comparatively little attention was given to cross-cultural issues, global teams, and the importance of having a happy and satisfied team.
 However, in the last few years, greater emphasis is being placed on team cohesiveness and collaboration,

 staff conflict resolution, motivating factors that reduce personnel turnover, and other factors related to project success based on human interactions, which is a relatively new topic of interest in project management.

-Once you have decided to attend project management training, whether or not that training leads to certification, it behooves you to carefully select the approach and/or methodology that best fits the projects you manage, as well as your industry.
-For example, if you mostly work on projects with predictive lifecycles, such as construction, the Waterfall Methodology may be more appropriate.
+Once you have decided to attend project management training, whether or not that training leads to certification, it behooves you to carefully select the approach and methodology that best fits the projects you manage, as well as your industry.
+For example, the Waterfall Methodology may be more appropriate if you primarily work on projects with predictive lifecycles, such as construction.
 However, if you work on IT projects, then Agile may be your best bet.
-In some cases, a hybrid version, which combines the best of Waterfall and Agile, maybe the best approach for you to carry out your work successfully.
+In some cases, a hybrid version, which combines the best of Waterfall and Agile, maybe the best approach to carry out your work successfully.

 At PM Workshops, our focus is always on customer satisfaction since most of our work comes from repeat customers and through word-of-mouth.
-Therefore, we always configure all our workshops, training courses, and corresponding course materials per our students’ and clients’ needs.
+Therefore, we always configure all our workshops, training courses, and related course materials per our students’ and clients’ needs.
 To that end, we typically collaborate closely with our customers before delivering our training and consulting services.
-Also, we provide follow-up assistance after delivering consulting or training services to ensure that the students and course participants clearly understood the material and can apply it to their current and future work.
+Also, we provide follow-up assistance after offering to consult or training services to ensure that the students and course participants clearly understand the material and apply it to their current and future work.